 AMOS: Gauging viewership is difficult, but the protests appeared to be the largest yet, says Salmon Shaikh, the head of the Brookings Institution in the Middle East.
 He spoke from Washington.

 SALMON SHAIKH: Numbers in specific towns and localities throughout Syria is increasing markedly, and I think that's what we saw today.

 AMOS: As the Syrian uprising enters its fifth month, protests are now organized throughout the week, in some provincial towns nearly every day.
 On Wednesday, in the capital, a rally was organized by Syrian celebrities, including a soap opera star and well-known stage actors.
 Thirty were arrested.
 A tactic, says Shaikh, that only brings attention to the high-profile dissent.

 SHAIKH: The crackdown on the protest on Wednesday against intellectuals and artists and others I believe was another own goal from the regime.
 Add to that, the attacks on the French and American embassies.
 There is a stupidity here in the action of the regime, which only fuels then further mistrust both inside Syria and outside.

 AMOS: The Syrian government charges that mistrust goes both ways.
 Bouthaina Shaaban, a presidential advisor, says the international pressure has been too harsh.
 There have been arrests for those who damaged the U.S. and French embassies on Monday.
 And, she says, Syria has gotten no support for a government plan to move ahead on democratic reforms laid out in a national dialogue this week.

-Dr. BOUTHAINA SHAABAN (Presidential Adviser, Syria): We didn't hear one word from Western democracies to support dialogue, to support what we are doing, to say that is a good step.
+BOUTHAINA SHAABAN: We didn't hear one word from Western democracies to support dialogue, to support what we are doing, to say that is a good step.
 Go ahead, go ahead peacefully.